haf/Flotten/README.md

  * Erlang implementation stores RPCs in dictionary explicitly, I do it implicitly in parallel.
  * I should move my voting out to a common pure function
+ * My vote count is done with a separate yield-harvest actor that acts in a yield-harves fasion.
+The yield is the grouping function and the harvest the collection of yays and nays - only enough to settle the vote.
+ * The state is encoded as a mutually recursive asynchronous function in my F# code but as an atom in the erlang implementation
+ * The Erlang implementation implements RPC primitives, I haven't handled things such as message duplication, sequencing (will do both on Actor level) yet.

 ### Moving parts: